root-project/root/README/ReleaseNotes/v626/index.md

 ## 2D Graphics Libraries

 - Implement the option `X+` and `Y+` for reverse axis on TGraph.
+- Offsets for axis titles with absolute-sized fonts (size%10 == 3) are now absolute too (i.e. no longer relative to pad size).

 ## 3D Graphics Libraries